E3SM-Project/ekea/docs/source/message.rst

 ekea screen messages
 ******************************************************************************

-This sections introduces the details of screen output messages.
+This section introduces the details of screen output messages.

 ::